benvneal88/pcm_startlist/README.md

 - Cyclist - matching pcm cyclist id using name
 - Team - matching PCM team id using team name
 - Race - identify the correct PCM file for the startm list(e.g. `top_giro.xml`)

-## PreLoaded PCM Databases

-The default application comes setip with a set of databases and startlists

-Check data/output/startlists/* for a list of startlists preloaded Check data/dbs/pcm/* for a list of PCM database preloaded

 ## Add PCM Database